dentarg/auth0-blog/_posts/2018-03-16-developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-3.markdown

 }
 ```

 As you can see, the `addBookButton` variable will contain the `<Link>` element when the user has the `write:books` permission.
 Otherwise its value will be `null`.
-This conditional rendering of the *Add a book* link solves our issue.
+This conditional rendering of the *Add a book* link solves your issue.

 ## Summary